Bulgari And The Disruptive Elegance From Italy – Interview With Jonathan Brinbaum (Managing Director Watch Business)

 Not at all – quite the opposite.
 You see, Bulgari was indeed, for a long time, a jeweller that happened to produce watches.

 But what we have accomplished in the field of watchmaking over the past decade clearly shows that we are now a true watch manufacturer.
 If you ask around in the industry, no one would dispute that.
 Just think of our ten world records for ultra-thin movements and timepieces.
 We have also launched twelve new calibres during this period.
-And now, we are gaining recognition for our miniaturisation expertise as well – the latest example being the BVS100 Lady Solotempo.
+Now, we are gaining recognition for our miniaturisation expertise as well – the latest example being the BVS100 Lady Solotempo.

 The time has come to tell the world about Bulgari as a watchmaker.